Prototype Development Cost: How much do prototypes cost? What factors impact the cost?

 Stage Two – Design Engineering

 The design engineering stage involves the bench model prototype that measures selections to create design decisions.
 The risk in this stage includes test-specific components, thermal and structural risks, wireless protocol limitations, and mechanism functionality.
 Furthermore, there are two prototypes type – proof-of-concept and scale models of the product.
-Click here to understand how depot management systems can streamline your processes.

 The prototype development cost is estimated to be $5000 for material costs and bench model prototyping testing.
 The medium would depend on the personalized sub-systems required and the user testing authentication metrics.